 Xbox Deals with Gold feature Batman, Halo, Mafia, and more

 by Asher Madan

 Every week, Microsoft and select publishers discount a number of titles for a weekly Deals with Gold sale.
-This week, games like Borderlands 3, Control, and more are available for substantially less.
-The Spring Add-On Sale is also going on this week.
-Below, you'll find Xbox Series X|S, Xbox One, and Xbox 360 games with their respective discounts.
+This week, games from the Halo, Mafia, and other franchises are available for substantially less.
+Below, you'll find the Xbox Series X|S, Xbox One, and Xbox 360 games with their respective discounts.
 The deals and games marked with an asterisk are only valid for Xbox Live Gold members, so you'll need an active paid subscription for the additional discount.

 Xbox Series X|S and Xbox One

-Some of the games are also backward compatible so you can play them on your Xbox Series X|S or Xbox One.
-Unfortunately, there isn't much more going on if you still only own an Xbox 360.
+Many of the games are also backward compatible so you can play them on your Xbox Series X|S or Xbox One.

 Which titles are you interested in?
 Did you buy any up?
 Let us know in the comments below.